Iris ruthenica: Cultivation

 It is hardy to USDA Zone 2, or Zone 3.

-Iris ruthenica does not flower very well in the UK.
-It is best cultivated in fertile soils that do not dry out.
+Iris ruthenica is best cultivated in fertile soils that do not dry out.
 It is best suited for Rock Gardens or at the front of a flower border.
 Although sinks or troughs could be used.
 It also grows well on dry peat banks.
 It is tolerant of semi-shade, but prefers full sun.

 Unlike many other irises, it can only be moved with success, during the spring and summer when it is in full growth.

 Iris ruthenica is grown in several Russian botanical gardens including, Barnaul, Ivanovo, Irkutsk, Kirov, Moscow, Rostov-on-Don, St. Petersburg, Stavropol, Tomsk, Omsk, Novosibirsk and Chita.

 Propagation

 It can be propagated by division or by seed.
 The seeds should be sown in the autumn and the rhizomes divided in early spring.
 The seeds germinate fairly quickly and new plants are easily raised.
 But the young plants must not dry out.
 The old and damaged rhizomes should be removed before replanting.